Discover what to expect during pregnancy, childbirth and your postpartum period by browsing our patient information hub.

 Fetal Ultrasound & Testing

 Medical professionals can use ultrasound, blood tests and other types of prenatal testing [PDF] to screen for or diagnose abnormalities.
-Talk to your obstetrician or midwife for help on deciding whether to get tests in addition to ultrasound.
+Talk to your family physician, obstetrician or midwife for help on deciding whether to get tests in addition to ultrasound.

 High-Risk Pregnancy Care